skysqlinc/skysql-docs/docs/High Availability, DR/Setup Global Replication.md

 ```
 Make  note of the gtid position ("binlog_gtid_position") in the API response output.

 3\.
 Now configure the Secondary service by calling the following stored procedure.
 Replace 'host' and 'port' with the Primary service's hostname and port.
-Replace 'gtid' with the GTID position obtained from the previous setp.
+Replace 'gtid' with the GTID position obtained from the previous step.
 Use true/false for whether to use SSL.

 ```bash
 CALL sky.change_external_primary_gtid(host, port, gtid, use_ssl_encryption);